Skip to Content

 Scenic cruise

 This scenic cruise along the fiord and the Tasman coast is another great choice.
-It’s on a small boat, with a knowledgeable local guide who’ll help you to spot wildlife and learn more about the history and scenery of Milford Sound.
+The knowledgeable local guides help you to spot wildlife and learn more about the history and scenery of Milford Sound, making it an even more meaningful experience!

+What we love about this cruise is that it takes place on one of the smaller boats, allowing you to get much closer to the scenery (you’ll feel the spray from the waterfalls!) and truly appreciate it.
 Make sure you head out on the boat’s viewing platform to look for fur seals, dusky dolphins, and the rare Fiordland crested penguins!
-The cruise is $112 NZD per person and free for kids under 3.
+The cruise is $153 NZD per person and departs either in the morning or afternoon.

 Small boutique cruise

 You’ll ride in comfort in luxury lounge-style seating on this boutique boat, so it’s great if you’re looking for a slightly more glamorous experience.
-This is perfect if you’re planning a romantic Queenstown honeymoon and want to see Milford Sound!
-The cruise is $115 NZD per person.
+This is perfect if you’re planning a romantic Queenstown honeymoon and want to see Milford Sound.
+The cruise is $149 NZD per person and with over 1,600 positive reviews, you know it will be a good time!

 Milford Sound cruise and kayak

-Not only do you get to enjoy a nature cruise on this tour, but you also get to go kayaking, which is one of our favorite things to do in Milford Sound.
+Not only do you get to enjoy a nature cruise on this tour, but you also get to go kayaking, which is one of my favorite things to do in Milford Sound!

 The cruise starts pretty early in the morning which allows you to beat the crowds, and you’ll also get to visit the Milford Sound Underwater Observatory, which is only accessible by boat and lets you see marine life up close and learn about conversation efforts.

 After that, you can enjoy a kayaking trip through Milford Sound, which is limited to just 8 people per group for a more personal experience.
 You’ll paddle through Harrison Cove and enjoy amazing views of Pembroke Glacier from the water.
-The amazing tour is $229 NZD.
+The amazing tour is $295 NZD, and you’ll want to book your spot in advance to secure one of the 8 kayaking spots!

 Best Tours to Doubtful Sound